 Maintain your challenger sales model by hiring reps that exhibit the traits most closely associated with challengers.
 Ask prospective hires questions that test their intellect, values, and motivations in addition to the conventional questions on experience and behavior.

 7. Communicate Challenger Success

 Reinforce your challenger sales approach by encouraging successful reps to share details of successful deals and how they applied the challenger technique.
-Needless to say, communication is key throughout the challenger sales model implementation process.
-Sales leaders should make time for regular challenger coaching sessions with underperforming sales reps and should also share specific insights with sales teams at meetings to help with the challenger approach.
+Communication is critical throughout the challenger sales model implementation process.
+Sales leaders should make time for regular challenger coaching sessions with underperforming sales reps.
+They should also share specific insights with sales teams at meetings to help with the challenger approach.

 Quark Content Enablement platform can help author, automate, publish, access, recommend and analyze the content with relevant industry insights.
 Please review our 2-minute video on why Quark Content Enablement is the only Unified Content enterprise SaaS platform designed to fulfil all your Digital Publishing, Content Automation, Content Management, Marketing Enablement, and Sales Enablement needs.
 Additionally, you may request a demo.